Gamocosm/Gamocosm/README.md

 #### Other useful stuff
 - Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `env.sh`
 - The Sidekiq web interface is mounted at `/sidekiq`
+- Sidekiq doesn't automatically reload source files when you edit them.
+You must restart it for changes to take effect
 - New Relic RPM is available in developer mode at `/newrelic`
 - Run the console: `./env.sh rails c`
 - Reset the database: `./env.sh rake db:reset`